Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 She and I are a team.

-I do what she asks.
-What she needs.
-What she wants, as best I can, within the confines of memory care, safety, and balance.
+I do what she asks, what she needs.
+What she wants—as best I can, inside the limits of memory care, safety, and balance.

 Without fear or guilt about how it looks to people who: